tjj9020/kinable/PROJECT_PLAN.md

         *   Display AI responses.
         *   Ensure it respects authentication and authorization from Phase 1.
     *   **Multi-Region Consideration**: Similar to Parent Dashboard: API endpoint configuration and Cognito integration should be region-aware.
-    *   **Definition of Done**: A child user can log in (via test credentials), send a prompt, and receive a moderated AI response.
-Basic token deduction is visible in `FamiliesTable`.
+    *   **Definition of Done**:
+        * A child user can log in (via real Cognito credentials), send a prompt, and receive an actual AI response.
+        * Token deduction is tracked in real DynamoDB tables.
+        * No mock implementations in any part of the flow.
     *   **Commit Point**: After basic child interface is functional and tested.

 ---